ICJIA/v0-icjia-ticker/README.md

 This project is a **proof-of-concept** for a responsive news ticker that can be used in future websites.
 It demonstrates how to fetch, display, and interact with dynamic content in a visually appealing and accessible way.

+> **Inspiration**: This project was inspired by the news ticker at the bottom of the Washington Post homepage.

 ## Features

 - **Dynamic Content**: Fetches news items from a JSON file (`ticker-data.json`) and displays them in a scrolling ticker.